 The hologram disappeared, the door on my side of his cab opened.
 Slowly, I stepped out.
 When I had left the vehicle, Optimus transformed.
 I watched him, intimidated.
 This shifting of body parts, creation of new connections, the bombastic metallic sounds accompanying it.
 When he was finished I took in my surroundings nervously.
 Thirteen Autobots, of which I could identify some, were standing around me, next to a bunch of human soldiers.
 They were all staring at me.
 The green mech to my left stepped forward and lifted me up by the back of my jacket, ignoring my shouts of protest.
 Ratchet, the chief medical officer.
 He eyed me up and down, obviously running scans as I struggled.
 He didn't seem like he intended to harm me, but still the position was highly uncomfortable.
 Finally he lay me down on his palm and stroked my back with his other hand like I was some sort of pet one could just pick up to play with.
 I didn't want to be treated like an animal.
 I kicked his finger.
 He shook his head.

 "A fascinating creation", he said, "probably one of the most advanced disguises I've come across.
 And you even managed to bring her here undamaged.
 I'm impressed."

 Optimus nodded.
-"Retrieving her was relatively uncomplicated.
+"Retrieving her was rather uncomplicated.
 I'm leaving her in your care.
 She is to be examined and treated so she can be of use to us.
 I trust you to find a way to get her development restarted."

-"I'm confident I'll figure it out, sir.", he responded.
+"I'm confident I'll figure it out, sir." he responded.